|UBCIC Resource Centre|

 UBCIC Resource Centre

 The UBCIC Resource Centre is a specialized research library and archives focusing on BC land rights research.
-We serve all BC First Nations researchers who have a Band Council Resolution (BCR) to conduct research on behalf of a First Nation.
+We serve all researchers who have a Band Council Resolution (BCR) to conduct research on behalf of a First Nation.
 Researchers are always welcome, but please call ahead so reference staff and equipment times can be booked for you.
-Scholars, students, and other researchers may also use the Resource Centre with permission and only after agreeing to abide by our Ethical Research Policy.
+Scholars, students, and other researchers may also use the Resource Centre with permission and after agreeing to abide by our Ethical Research Policy.
 We are a non-lending library, except for UBCIC staff and by special agreement.
-A list of recent acquisitions is available here.

 An extensive collection of books and periodicals is available in the library.
 In addition to print materials, the UBCIC Resource Centre also holds many records of the Department of Indian Affairs (RG10) on microfilm.
 The UBCIC created a finding aid for these materials and they can also be searched through the National Archives of Canada website.
 Please check our list of RG10 holdings to confirm we have the reels you need.